coMindOrg/federated-averaging-tutorials/README.md

 ## Usage

 Download and open the notebooks with Jupyter or Google Colab.
-The notebook with the local training example `Basic Classifier.ipynb` and the python scripts `basic_classifier.py` and `advanced_classifier.py` can be run riht away.
+The notebook with the local training example `Basic Classifier.ipynb` and the python scripts `basic_classifier.py` and `advanced_classifier.py` can be run right away.
 For the others you will need to open three different shells.
 One of them will be executing the parameter server and the other two the workers.

 For example, to run the `basic_distributed_classifier.py`: